-The Funds' shareholders will be notified annually by the Funds as to the federal tax characterization of all distributions made by the Funds.
+The U.S. holders will be notified annually by the Funds as to the federal tax characterization of all distributions made by the Funds.
 Distributions may be subject to state and local taxes.

-U.S. individuals with income exceeding certain threshold amounts (\$250,000 if married and filing jointly or if considered a "surviving spouse" for federal income tax purposes, \$125,000 if married filing separately and \$200,000 in other cases) are subject to a 3.8% Medicare contribution tax on all or a portion of their "net investment income," which generally includes interest, dividends, and capital gains (including capital gains realized on the sale or exchange of shares of the Funds or the redemption of Creation Units).
+U.S. individuals with income exceeding certain threshold amounts (\$250,000 if married and filing jointly or if considered a "surviving spouse" for federal income tax purposes, \$125,000 if married filing separately and \$200,000 in other cases) are subject to a 3.8% Medicare contribution tax on all or a portion of their "net investment income," which generally includes interest, dividends, and capital gains (including capital gains realized on the sale, redemption or exchange of shares of the Funds or the redemption of Creation Units).
 This 3.8% tax also applies to all or a portion of the undistributed net investment income of certain shareholders that are estates and trusts.

-A taxable shareholder may wish to avoid investing in the Funds shortly before a dividend or other distribution, because the distribution will generally be taxable even though it may economically represent a return of a portion of the shareholder's investment.
+A taxable U.S. holder may wish to avoid investing in the Funds shortly before a dividend or other distribution, because the distribution will generally be taxable even though it may economically represent a return of a portion of such U.S. holder's investment.

-Shareholders who have not held Fund shares for a full year should be aware that the Funds may report and distribute to a shareholder, as ordinary dividends or capital gain dividends, a percentage of income that is not equal to the percentage of the Fund's ordinary income or net capital gain, respectively, actually earned during the shareholder's period of investment in the Funds.
+U.S. holders who have not held Fund shares for a full year should be aware that the Funds may report and distribute to a U.S. holder, as ordinary dividends or capital gain dividends, a percentage of income that is not equal to the percentage of the Funds' ordinary income or net capital gain, respectively, actually earned during such U.S. holder's period of investment in the Funds.

-A sale of shares by a shareholder may give rise to a gain or loss.
-The difference between the selling price and the shareholder's tax basis for the shares sold generally determines the amount of the gain or loss realized on the sale or exchange of shares.
-The tax basis of shares acquired by purchase will generally be based on the amount paid for shares and then may be subsequently adjusted for other applicable transactions as required by the Code.
-Contact the broker through whom you purchased your shares to obtain information with respect to the available basis reporting methods and elections for your account.
+A sale or redemption of shares by a U.S. holder may give rise to a gain or loss.
+The difference between the selling or redemption price and such U.S. holder's tax basis for the shares sold or redemption generally determines the amount of the gain or loss realized on the sale, redemption or exchange of Fund shares.
+The tax basis of Fund shares acquired by purchase will generally be based on the amount paid for Fund shares and then may be subsequently adjusted for other applicable transactions as required by the Code.
+Contact the broker through whom you purchased your Fund shares to obtain information with respect to the available basis reporting methods and elections for your account.

-In general, any gain or loss realized upon a taxable disposition of shares will be treated as capital gain or loss if the shares are capital assets in the shareholder's hands, and will be long-term capital gain or loss if the shares have been held for more than one year, and short-term capital gain or loss if the shares are held for one year or less.
-Any loss realized upon a taxable disposition of shares held for six months or less will be treated as long-term, rather than short-term, to the extent of any amounts treated as distributions to the shareholder of long-term capital gain with respect to the shares (including any amounts credited to the shareholder as undistributed capital gains).
-All or a portion of any loss realized upon a taxable disposition of shares will be disallowed if substantially identical shares of the Funds are purchased (through reinvestment of dividends or otherwise) within 30 days before or after the disposition.
+In general, any gain or loss realized upon a taxable disposition of Fund shares will be treated as capital gain or loss if the Fund shares are capital assets in the U.S. holder's hands, and will be long-term capital gain or loss if the Fund shares have been held for more than one year, and short-term capital gain or loss if the Fund shares are held for one year or less.
+Any loss realized upon a taxable disposition of Fund shares held for six months or less will be treated as long-term, rather than short-term, to the extent of any amounts treated as distributions to the U.S. holder of long-term capital gain with respect to the Fund shares (including any amounts credited to the U.S. holder as undistributed capital gains).
+All or a portion of any loss realized upon a taxable disposition of Fund shares will be disallowed if substantially identical shares of the Funds or other substantially identical stock or securities are purchased (through reinvestment of dividends or otherwise) within 30 days before or after the disposition.
 In such a case, the basis of the newly purchased shares will be adjusted to reflect the disallowed loss.
+The deductibility of capital losses is subject to limitation under the Code.